Kalmat/jaaw/README.md

 This module stores no images or videos from any web site or source of any kind.
 It just uses public links to show them as your wallpaper

 The application and tray icons are... well, horrible.
 I have no graphic design capabilities at all.
 Download or design your own!
-Don't forget to place them on "resources" folder and rename them accordingly
+Don't forget to place them on "resources" folder and rename them accordingly (Jaaw.ico, Jaaw.png)